Davewalsh3/Global_Warming/readme.md

 ## Deployment

-This project was develped intially using AWS cloud 9 IDE but after having some issues with the IDE I decided to go with VS Code.
+This project was develped using Visual Studio Code (VSC).

-To deply the project I used github pages in order to do so:
+To deploy the project I used github pages in order to do so:

 Please [click here](https://ramifareed1989.github.io/Global_Warming) to get to the website.